heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 as it is running.
 This is not always what you want.
 You might want to wait for the container to be ready to accept requests.

-You can define a healthcheck that checks if the container is ready to accept in the Docker Compose file.
-You can use the `healthcheck` option to define a healthcheck.
+You can define a healthcheck directly in the Docker Compose file with the `healthcheck` option.
+It will then check the health of the container on startup.

 For example, the following option defines a healthcheck that runs every 30 seconds and that times out after 10 seconds: